|Degree:||Master of Science (MSc)|

 |University website:||Wireless, Photonics and Space Engineering|

 The world is undergoing a fourth industrial revolution.
-Digital data is the new capital and the Internet has become a resource as precious as water or electricity.
+Digital data is the new capital and the internet has become a resource every bit as precious as water or electricity.
+This master’s programme will train you to become a technology innovator, developing and innovating concepts to form the core of the next generation of cell phones, antennas, quantum computers, sensors, robots, communication systems and satellites.

-You will be offered an unique opportunity to learn about applied electromagnetics by studying a combination of subjects for which Chalmers has world-class facilities.
-The Onsala space observatory has radio telescopes and instruments to study the Earth and the Universe.
-The Nanofabrication laboratory is one of the best equipped university cleanrooms in Europe for research and fabrication of advanced semiconductor devices and integrated circuits.
-The research laboratories are equipped with state-of-the-art photonics and microwave measurement equipment including the Kollberg Laboratory.
+You will have unique opportunities when studying this programme at Chalmers University of Technology to access truly world-class facilities.
+Onsala Space Observatory has advanced radio telescopes and instruments for studying the Earth and the Universe.
+The Nanofabrication Laboratory on campus is one of the best equipped university cleanrooms in Europe for research and fabrication of advanced semiconductor devices and integrated circuits.
+And our research laboratories, including the Kollberg Laboratory, are equipped with state-of-the-art photonics and microwave measurement equipment.

-The lectures are given by world-leading researchers and industry professionals, They bring advanced and contemporary knowledge to the lectures they teach.
-The programme offers a diverse range of learning activities: lectures, tutorial exercises, home assignments, projects, teamwork activities and practical laboratory work.
-Furthermore, the focus in each of these learning activities is on understanding the concepts and the implications.
-The aim of the learning in the programme is not to provide you with all the answers, but rather in helping you to ask the right questions.
+Your lectures will be delivered by globally-leading researchers and industry professionals, bringing advanced and contemporary knowledge from the cutting-edge of the field directly to the classroom.
+The programme offers a diverse range of educational activities, from lectures, tutorial exercises, home assignments and team projects to practical laboratory work.
+The key focus in each of these learning activities is on gaining a deeper understanding of the concepts and their implications.
+The programme does not aim to provide you with all the answers — rather, to help you ask the right questions.